Enjoy beaches, wine and nature along Canada’s southernmost shores

 Location: 237 Dalhousie Street, Amherstburg

-Wolfhead Distillery and Restaurant: The area’s first premium craft distillery, Wolfhead produces fine vodka, gin and speciality whisky like coffee, cinnamon or apple caramel.
-Stop in for a tour and tasing and stay for a bite to eat in the restaurant or outdoor patio.
+The area’s first premium craft distillery, Wolfhead produces fine vodka, gin and specialty whisky like coffee, cinnamon or apple caramel.
+Stop in for a tour and tasting and stay for a bite to eat in the restaurant or outdoor patio.

 Location: 7781 Howard Avenue, Amherstburg

-Lot 10 Brewing Company: Located in historic downtown on the banks of the Detroit River, this microbrewery serves a tasty selection of pizza-style flat breads and nachos to enjoy with a craft ale or lager.
+Located in historic downtown on the banks of the Detroit River, this microbrewery serves a tasty selection of pizza-style flatbreads and nachos to enjoy with a craft ale or lager.

 Location: 263 Dalhousie Street, Amherstburg